Is the time right to favour cash over investments?

 It must be reiterated that, as with any investment, peer-to-peer lending isn't risk-free, and the possibility that capital and/or returns can be lost endures.
 Yet even as the economy has shown signs of stagnation, default rates have remained well under control within the P2P market.

-In any event, leading platforms use numerous methods to mitigate risk, such as diversifying lender money across multiple loans, maintaining a segregated reserve fund to cover arrears and defaults, and the unique insurance against default available through Lending Works.
+In any event, leading platforms use numerous methods to mitigate risk, such as diversifying lender money across multiple loans and maintaining a segregated contingency fund to cover arrears and defaults.
 Additionally, FCA-regulated platforms are obliged to have processes in place to ensure their loan book is wound down in an orderly manner in the event of platform failure.

 Thinking about your portfolio